 This is a fee scheme prepared by the Wales Audit Office under section 24 of the Public Audit (Wales) Act 2013.

 This fee scheme is laid before the National Assembly under section 24(4)(c) of the Public Audit (Wales) Act 2013.

+Mae'r ddogfen hon hefyd ar gael yn Gymraeg.
 This document is also available in Welsh.